 chrome.exeto use discrete graphics card.

-If you are using a mobile device, then you can access a View Only version of your Figma Files.
-This applies to iPads, tablets or mobile devices running mobile operating systems e.g. iOS.
+If you are using a device that runs a mobile operating system, you can only access a View Only version of Figma files.

 Tablets that run a full desktop OS, like the Microsoft Surface, don't have the same limitations.

-You will also be able to view Prototypes on a mobile browser.
-To do so, you can open a Prototyping link on your mobile device.
+You can also view prototypes on a mobile browser.
+To do so, open a prototyping link on your mobile device.
 Keep in mind that the browser address bar may obstruct or prevent some actions.